jay6909/bitontree-backend/Readme.md

 to login:
 url/v1/auth/login
-req body needs to have email, password, upon successful login, server will send a bearer token, save it on localStorage or cookie
+req body needs to have email, password, upon successful login, server will slimit a bearer token, save it on localStorage or cookie

-server requests for movies/ needs auth token recieved when logged in using previous request get url/v1/movies - will show all movies with query params start & end you can limit how much data we want from server url/v1/movies/id - will show info on one movie
+server requests for movies/ needs auth token recieved when logged in using previous request get url/v1/movies - will show all movies with query params skip & limit you can limit how much data we want from server url/v1/movies/id - will show info on one movie

 put